 We'll tell you when React Native isn't the right choice:

-- High-performance graphics: Apps that need frame-perfect 3D rendering or heavy GPU processing
+- High-performance graphics: Apps that need frame-perfect 3D rendering or heavy GPU processing throughout

 - Very large existing native codebases: When migrating to React Native would cost more than the maintenance savings